-The Master of Advanced Studies (MAS) in International and European Security is designed to advance participants’ knowledge and skills in order to prepare them for leadership roles in government as well as international and non-governmental organizations.
+The Master of Advanced Studies (MAS) in International Security is designed to advance participants’ knowledge and skills in order to prepare them for leadership roles in government as well as international and non-governmental organizations.

 This executive education programme benefits from the exceptional academic resources of the University of Geneva’s Global Studies Institute (GSI) and the internationally recognized executive education expertise of the Geneva Centre for Security Policy (GCSP), through its flagship Leadership in International Security Course.

 Upon completing my degrees in Law and Political Science and Public Administration, I worked as a public policy analyst in Spain, in my hometown, before joining the United Nations in what ended up being a truly rewarding period based in Lima, Peru.
-My almost four years of experience within the UN Regional Centre for Peace, Disarmament and Development (UNLIREC) served as the foundation of my pursuit of a postgraduate programme such as the Master of Advanced Studies (MAS) in International and European Security.
+My almost four years of experience within the UN Regional Centre for Peace, Disarmament and Development (UNLIREC) served as the foundation of my pursuit of a postgraduate programme such as the Master of Advanced Studies (MAS) in International Security.

 “My goal: contribute to shaping coherent and sustainable disarmament and peacemaking initiatives.”